Latest Trends in E-commerce: What You Should Know?

 With AI becoming a buzzword across all industries, we naturally need to mention it in terms of online shopping.
 Currently, there are three main e-commerce trends regarding the use of artificial intelligence and machine learning:

-Intelligent product recommendations – Finally, AI is used to analyse customer data and prepare bespoke product recommendations based on it, hence offering products that the customers are more likely to purchase.
+- Intelligent product recommendations – Finally, AI is used to analyse customer data and prepare bespoke product recommendations based on it, hence offering products that the customers are more likely to purchase.
+Over 78% of companies now utilize generative AI in at least one area of their business, a significant increase from 55% the previous year.

 Naturally, there are other uses of AI in e-commerce – for instance, to automate e-mail marketing campaigns.
 Nevertheless, the above are the relatively new trends that are bound to become a standard in the near future.